Op. 1 · Ed. I

 Louis Feuillard, Daily Exercises for Violoncello, 1919

-Arco draws from the method-book lineage — Suzuki, Feuillard, Popper — and from the serious theory tradition of Piston and Aldwell.
+Arco draws from the great method-book lineages — Suzuki, Feuillard, Popper, Galamian, Simandl — and from the serious theory tradition of Piston and Aldwell.
 We studied these so your lessons do too.
-No shortcuts, no gamification, no confetti.
+Real string pedagogy, brought thoughtfully to the screen.

 Two ways to begin